jundalisay/spblist/content/en/research/sarkar/yogic-treatments/ulcer.md

 Acidity is the main cause of this disease, so it is desirable that food which can increase acidity be carefully avoided.

+An ulcer patient must give up:
+- non-vegetarian food
-An ulcer patient must give up non-vegetarian food and all types of intoxicants.
-Food which would stimulate or irritate the stomach should also be forsaken; extra-sweet, hot (spicy) and salty foods are unwholesome for an ulcer patient.
+- all types of intoxicants.

+Food which would stimulate or irritate the stomach should also be forsaken.

+Extra-sweet, hot (spicy) and salty foods are unwholesome for an ulcer patient.

 Once the patient gets well, he or she will find alkaline food best.

 But it is better not to take fibrous food even after a complete cure.

 After normal health has been restored, the patient should include in the diet spinach, beto shák, mat́ar shák or jute leaves to help clear the bowels and to prevent the vomiting of blood.

 As a medicine, shushuni shák fried in ghee is also excellent.

 All ulcer patients must take daily at least two or three spoonfuls of honey mixed with water or milk.

 Habitually doing physical or mental work without taking rest after meals is most harmful.